thomasvrussell/sfft/README.rst

 sfft has the following three backends to perform the image subtraction.

 .. [#] **NumPy backend** : sfft will totally run on the CPU devices.
-No other dependencies are required for this backend.
+NO GPU devices and CUDA dependencies are required for this backend.
 .. [#] **PyCUDA backend** : The core functions of sfft are written in `PyCUDA <https://github.com/inducer/pycuda>`_ and `Scikit-Cuda <https://github.com/lebedov/scikit-cuda>`_.
 Users need to install PyCUDA and Scikit-Cuda according to their CUDA version to enable this backend.
 Note this backend require GPU device(s) with double-precision support.
 .. [#] **CuPy backend** : The core functions of sfft are written in `CuPy <https://github.com/cupy/cupy>`_.
 Users need to install CuPy according to their CUDA version to enable this backend.
 Note this backend require GPU device(s) with double-precision support.